tezedge/tezedge/storage/doc/merkle_storage_gc.md

 wasn't modified and exists in one of previous cycles (not in the current one) as **reused**.

-**Note:** we only mark roots of tree that is reused, we don't mark it's children.
+**Note:** we only mark roots of tree that is reused, we don't mark its children.
 Garbage collector does that work later.
 This way we preserve memory.

 ## Concurrency